 2. When video content is viewed in sound-sensitive or noisy environments

 The Individuals with Disabilities Education Act (IDEA), the Americans with Disabilities act (ADA), and the Rehabilitation Act of 1973 all contribute to a set of civil rights regulations that prohibit discrimination and require accommodations like captioning to ensure equal access and opportunities for the deaf and hard-of-hearing to participate in civil society.
-These laws, combined with the Telecommunications Act of 1996 and the related regulations issued by the FCC, have made closed captioning services from experienced closed captioning companies a necessity in the television and video production industry.
+These laws, combined with the Telecommunications Act of 1996 and the related regulations issued by the FCC, have made video captioning services from experienced closed captioning companies a necessity in the television and video production industry.
 But again, the general public actually benefits in far greater numbers than the deaf and hard-of-hearing.

 From bars and restaurants to health clubs and airports, closed captions enable viewers to understand what’s happening onscreen when either the background noise is too high or the TV volume is too low.
 Think about the last sporting event you tried to follow when out at a bar or restaurant.
 Without captions, you’d have no idea what had happened when you glanced away from the screen.
 Closed captions also come in handy where multiple televisions are displaying different programs and cross-chatter would be a problem for viewers.
 And people working in close-quarters office environments who often need to view video content for training purposes find closed captioning very useful.